 - Today’s kids are the first generation in U.S. history predicted to live less long than their parents; huge numbers of them are chronically ill before they turn 18.

-- Seventy percent of U.S. adults regularly take one or more prescription drugs on a regular basis.
+- Seventy percent of U.S. adults regularly take one or more prescription drugs.

 - The top-selling drugs are meds for blood pressure, cholesterol, depression and heartburn — all lifestyle-related conditions that can only be healed through lifestyle changes.

-- Seventy-five to eighty percent of the money we are spending on healthcare is being spent ineffectively on obesity-linked, lifestyle-related diseases.
+- Seventy-five to ninety percent of the money we are spending on healthcare is being spent ineffectively on chronic, lifestyle-related diseases.

 - Globally, said ineffective treatments of chronic disease is projected to suck up $47 trillion dollars over the next 20 years (think of all much cooler and more interesting stuff we could do with that kind of money!)